spchinazo/search-inside-a-book/README.md

 After you finish, we'll have a call where you present your solution for point **1** and your plan for point **2**.
 We'll be very interested in every little detail, complication or blocker you had, compromises you made, how you would improve what you've done, if you found something interesting, if you are particularly happy with something in the solution, etc.

 ## What's included
-This repository contains a blank [Laravel](https://laravel.com) project, to be used as a container for the exercise solution.
+This repository ships with a fresh [Laravel](https://laravel.com) 12 backend you can extend, integrate with, or pair with your own clients.
 To run it, you'll need:
 - PHP 8.3+ and [Composer](https://getcomposer.org/) installed locally.
 We recommend using [php.new](http://php.new/) to install both in a single step if you don't already have them.
 - [Docker](https://www.docker.com/products/docker-desktop)